 Be prepared for any weather condition:

-it’s better to wear extra layers that you can just take off rather than freezing during your race.
-Some runners opt for extra layers of old running apparel: They put on older clothes and then just throw them away when they pass by a trash can in the case they get too warm.
-Nonetheless, always check the weather forecast a few days in advance to choose the right gear.
+It’s all about layering – much better to wear extra layers that you can just take off rather than freezing during your race.
+Some runners opt for extra layers of old running clothes: They put on older clothes and then just throw them away when they pass by a trash can in the case they get too warm.
+Nonetheless, always check the weather forecast a few days in advance to choose the right running gear.

 you can use as mittens and just throw away during the race as soon as your fingers warm up.